shuao-chen/shuao-chen.github.io/_posts/2026-03-26-probability-integral-transform.md

 &=u.
 \end{align}
 $$
+$\blacksquare$

 In summary, the distribution function of $F_X(X)$ always lies below the diagonal $y=u$, and achieves equality only when $u$ belongs to the range of $F_X$.
-In other words, without external randomization, the probability integral transform yields a **sub-uniform** variable rather than a truly uniform one.
+In other words, without external randomization, the probability integral transform yields a sub-uniform variable rather than a truly uniform one.

 ### Unified Conclusion